 4) Indicate whether or not there is already financial support for this project from other sources and what level of support is already in place.
 Briefly describe the need for additional funds and how this request ties into the other funding.

-Applicants will be notified of selections by the end of March.
+Applicants will be notified of selections by the middle of March.
 At that time, additional information on use of funds will be provided to faculty mentors and financial point of contacts within the school of award.
-Please note that funds must be used before end of fiscal year (mid-June 2016).
+Please note that funds must be used before end of fiscal year (mid-June 2018).

-A short final report will be required by the faculty (and students) to be due by August 4, 2017.
+A short final report will be required by the faculty (and students) to be due by the end of the semester.
 You may submit your final report here.
 In lieu of a short report, you can create a two-minute video that documents the research done by the undergraduate researchers and faculty mentor.
 If you choose to create a video, please email it to email@example.com by the above deadline.